 I have spent the better part of my adult life trying to figure myself and other people out.
 It never ceases to amaze me how different people can be and how diverse they can be.
 I started learning about the 4 quadrant typing system, DISC is the one that comes to mind but there are so many variations of this system and they go by many names.
 However, that is like saying it is a 2-story house or a ranch style.
 It doesn’t describe the size, neighborhood, color etc. It just gives you a framework to mentally understand a few of the dimensions.
 It is important the same way knowing if someone is an introvert or an extravert.
 It sheds light on otherwise confusing differences in people.
 I, however, need more.

 I have looked at Myers-Briggs.
 I think it is very helpful from a career perspective because it goes into details about work style and communication.
-If you are an ISTJ (as I am) you will not likely go into sales.
+If you are an ISTJ you will not likely go into sales.
 If you do, you will be supremely unhappy because it just isn’t “who you are”.
 With 16 different types in Myers-Briggs it helps to really dig a little deeper to pinpoint some more unique differences between people.
 However, it doesn’t really take into consideration upbringing and influences that life throws at you to help you become more balanced.
 The typical ISTJ is someone who lacks in the people skills department so they focus on facts and data.
-They make great accountants and scientists, which is why I went into finance where I can both analyze and be neck deep in data.
+They make great accountants and scientists.
 However, my life influences have given me the ability to teach and counsel and be able to break down the steps into understandable sections to show other people how to do things.
+I typed as an ISTJ for many years.
 I thrive when I’m training others and being able to see them understand what I’m showing them.
 That is not necessarily common to ISTJ.
 There comes a point in these kinds of models where you can’t just type-cast a person based on a test or you may overlook some really important factors.

 So, what about astrology?
 People read a lot about their horoscope and most people know the basics about their sun sign just because it is fairly common now.
 However, the sun sign is really misleading.
 I am a Sagittarius and for most of my life, that just didn’t fit me.
 Yes, I do like to travel but I’m a solid home-body who likes consistency.
 I do like my freedom, but it expresses itself in a very muted fashion.
 It is more of a freedom of the mind and choices rather than a physical freedom.
 It wasn’t until I discovered that the rising sign (ascendant) is what your personality really is that it made sense.
 I am a Virgo rising, which explains my attention to detail and my organization as well as my need to do everything the “right” way.
 The sun sign is your path to growth.
 As a Virgo I need to lighten up and embrace a fun-loving side to honor my Sagittarius nature.
 I see the struggle for both and know that is things like picking up and moving my family across the country (twice) that my Sagittarius-ness came out.
 My hopping on a plane and wandering around London by myself for 4 days (and loving it!) shows my gypsy side.
 My day to day presence is defined by the Virgo.